garyfleming/product-engineering/product-engineering.md

 ^  * Nathan
     * engineering lead for large platform that supports other applications
-    * Quiet, calm, understated
+    * Quiet, calm, understated, professional
     * Focus on operational availability - making sure things keep running in a boring way.
 Boring is good.
     * Measures success based on number of tickets closed.
 The more tickets closed, the happier.
     * Some of the big changes that are needed aren't getting done.
-By only focussing on the symptoms and fighting those, they rarely look for the root cause and fix there to reduce tickets.
+By only focussing on the symptoms and fighting those, they rarely look for the root cause.
+Tickets keep coming.

 ---